 But you can get free healthcare in countries with socialized medicine, right?
-“The answer to this straightforward question is a bit complicated,” writes travel writer Ferne Arfin in TravelSavvy.com.
-“Maybe, but probably not.”
-You may find the emergency care is provided gratis, but the prescription meds for the aftercare is out of pocket (and expensive).
+It’s complicated.
+While you may find that emergency care is provided gratis, the prescription meds for the aftercare will likely be out-of-pocket (and expensive).

 These examples reveal why it pays to research the healthcare situation in the trip-planning stages.
 We’ve included the Source info to show how finding this info can sometimes take a bit of digging:

 1. A vehicle jumps the curb while you’re strolling down Los Ramblas Boulevard in Barcelona, sending you to the ER for a minor head injury and a broken ankle.